azad-p/BlockchainNetwork/README.md

 # Out of Memory ?

-Files are read entirely, one by one, and freed in-between.
-The more memory the better.
+This program is quiet memory intensive, particularily for Part A. The more memory the better.

 The largest file in the 2015 data-set is ~1.5GB.

-For 2015, you will need to set the heap size to 32768 MB.
+For 2015 in part A, you will need to set the heap size to 32768 MB.
+Part B will also require a larger heap size than the default one.

 Pass the command -Xmx32768m to the VM to do this.